-- 1. Without prior Library Board approval, the library director is authorized to spend: - a.
+- 1. Without prior Library Board approval, the Library Director is authorized to spend: - a.
 Amounts up to \$1,000 from any account for purposes consistent with that account (subject to the limitations below). - b.
-Amounts up to \$100 to recognize special achievement from the GeneralAccount. - c.
-Amounts up to five percent of the Library Materials Account annually.
-If expenditures are under five percent in any year, unspent funds from that year may be carried over into ensuing years and may be expended in addition to ensuing years' five percent limits.
-01.17.07 - d.
-Amounts up to five percent of the Program Account annually.
-If expenditures are under five percent in any year, unspent funds from that year may be carried over into ensuing years and may be expended in addition to ensuing years' five percent limits.
-01.17.07 - e.
+Amounts up to \$100 to recognize special achievement from the General Account. - c.
+Amounts up to the Materials Allowance from the Library Materials Account annually, where the Materials Allowance is five percent of the Library Materials Account balance as of January 1st of that year plus any donations received by the Library Materials Account in that year.
+If expenditures are under the Materials Allowance in any year, unspent funds from that year may be carried over into ensuing years and may be expended in addition to ensuing years' Materials Allowances.
+01.17.07/11.20.19 - d.
+Amounts up to the Program Allowance from the Program Account annually, where the Program Allowance is five percent of the Program Account balance as of January 1st of that year plus any donations received by the Program Account in that year.
+If expenditures are under the Program Allowance in any year, unspent funds from that year may be carried over into ensuing years and may be expended in addition to ensuing years' Program Allowances.
+01.17.07/11.20/19

+- e.
 Amounts, as specified in the Staff Recognition Policy, from the Marshall Schroeder Staff Recognition Account, for staff recognition. - f.
 Up to \$1,500 annually, from the General Account, for a volunteer recognition event.
 04.18.07/09.17.08 - 2.
-The library director is authorized to allocate unspecified deposits up to \$1,000 into any authorized account.

-- 3. The library director is authorized to request that checks be drawn from and deposits made to the money-market account at the City. - 4.
-The library director is authorized to notify the City and/or the financial institution holding securities in the trust fund of cash flow needs so that either one or both can take action to provide for those needs. - 5.
-The library director shall distribute to the Library Board, at least quarterly, reports from the City regarding trust fund deposits, expenditures, and balances. - 6.
-The library director shall make recommendations for transferring funds from one account to another to the Library Board. - 7.
-The library director shall distribute to the Library Board, at least quarterly, the balances of each trust fund account.
+The Library Director is authorized to allocate unspecified deposits up to \$1,000 into any authorized account. - 3.
+The Library Director is authorized to request that checks be drawn from and deposits made to the money-market account at the City. - 4.
+The Library Director is authorized to notify the City and/or the financial institution holding securities in the trust fund of cash flow needs so that either one or both can take action to provide for those needs. - 5.
+The Library Director shall distribute to the Library Board, at least quarterly, reports from the City regarding trust fund deposits, expenditures, and balances. - 6.
+The Library Director shall make recommendations for transferring funds from one account to another to the Library Board. - 7.
+The Library Director shall distribute to the Library Board, at least quarterly, the balances of each trust fund account.